Profile information

 Spanish: Fluent

 You will stay in rustic cabins with composting toilets and solar heated showers.
-The cabins do not have electricity- but there is electricity and Wifi 2 minutes away at the main house.
-You will have the cabin to yourself- with exception of a few times a year when we have large enough groups that we need some of the rooms for guests.
-You have full access to the kitchen at the main house, a gazebo with hammocks and a big yard.
-We have two friendly dogs, two skittish cats and cows.
+The cabins do not have electricity- but there is electricity and Wifi one minute away at the main house.
+You will have the cabin to yourself- You will have full access to the kitchen at the main house, a gazebo with hammocks and a big yard.
+We have two friendly dogs, one huggable cat, five chickens and a horse.

 I am a something of a generalist naturalist with a particular interest in moths, birds, orchids, and reptiles...; biologists and the like are welcome.
 Our community is small but there are often small gatherings in the local community center (Santa Rosa).